rodrigo-arenas/scikit-pipes/docs/index.rst

 #################################################################

-This is repository of several Pipelines to use with Scikit-learn models in a direct way
+This is repository of several Pipelines to use with Scikit-learn models in a direct way.
+This package is still at an experimental stage.

 Installation:
 #############